Emergency Contraception (Morning-After Pill) at a Glance

 Here are some of the most common questions we hear women ask about emergency contraception.
 We hope the answers help you decide if it is right for you.

-The morning-after pill (emergency contraception) is a safe and effective way to prevent pregnancy after unprotected intercourse.
+Emergency contraception (the morning-after pill) is a safe and effective way to prevent pregnancy after unprotected intercourse.
 It can be started up to five days (120 hours) after unprotected intercourse.

 You may want to use it if:

-- The condom broke or slipped off, and he ejaculated in your vagina.
+- The condom broke or slipped off, and they ejaculated in your vagina.

 - You forgot to take your birth control pills, insert your ring, or apply your patch.

-- Your diaphragm or cap slipped out of place, and he ejaculated inside your vagina.
+- Your diaphragm or cap slipped out of place, and they ejaculated inside your vagina.

 - You miscalculated your "safe" days.